EN

 Unlike an EOR, a PEO co-employs a company’s workforce for administrative purposes, like paying employees and filing payroll taxes.
 Co-employment means that both the company and the PEO employ its workers–each is responsible for certain obligations of employment.
 A PEO does not allow you to hire in other countries where you do not have a local entity.
 A PEO serves as a turnkey replacement for the whole HR function.

-An EOR, on the other hand, is the sole employer of record and assumes the associated liabilities and responsibilities.
+An EOR, on the other hand, is the sole employer of record and assumes the associated responsibilities.
 An EOR allows companies to work with employees in other countries without setting up a business entity there.
 As a result, it can be used for a portion of the workforce, complementing operations in the business’s home country.

 AOR vs. EOR: What's the difference?